Active Standard ASTM F510 / F510M | Developed by Subcommittee: F06.30

-When subjected to normal in-use traffic conditions, a flooring material is exposed to abrasion caused by the destructive action of fine hard particles.
-This situation occurs whenever a particle-polluted intermediate layer exists between traffic bodies (that is, shoes and a flooring surface).
+4.1 When subjected to normal in-use traffic conditions, a flooring material is exposed to abrasion caused by the destructive action of fine hard particles.
+This situation occurs whenever loose debris, dirt and other particulate matter exists between traffic bodies (that is, shoes and a flooring surface).
 Under continuing exposure to an “abrasive action,” a flooring material may suffer a thickness loss sufficient to reduce its service life.

-Abrasion resistance measurements of resilient floor coverings can be complicated since the resistance to abrasion is affected by many factors.
-One of these is the physical properties of the material in the floor covering surface, particularly its hardness and resilience.
-The type and degree of added substances, such as fillers and pigments, can also affect abrasion resistance.
-It can also be affected by conditions of the test (for example, the type and characteristics of the abradant and how it acts on the area of the specimen being abraded, including the development and dissipation of heat during the test cycle).
-The surface characteristics of the specimen, such as type, depth, and amount of embossing, can likewise affect the abrasion resistance of resilient floorings.
+4.2 Abrasion resistance measurements of resilient floor coverings can be complicated since the resistance to abrasion is affected by many factors.
+These may include the physical properties of the material in the floor covering surface, particularly its hardness and resilience; type and degree of added substances, such as fillers and pigments; surface characteristics of the specimen, such as type, depth, and amount of embossing.
+It can also be affected by conditions of the test, including the type and characteristics of the abradant and how it acts on the area of the specimen being abraded; pressure between the specimen and leather clad brass wheels; and vacuum suction.

-1.1 This test method covers the laboratory procedure for determining the abrasion resistance of resilient flooring using an abrader with a grit feeder.
+1.1 This test method2 describes a laboratory procedure for determining the abrasion resistance of resilient flooring using an abrader with a grit feeder.3

 1.2 The equipment used in this test method is a modification of the Taber abraser.
-The regular ceramic wheels are replaced by leather clad brass rollers.
-A grit-feeding device feeds 240-mesh aluminum oxide grit onto the specimen before it passes under the leather clad rollers.
-Using the exhaust system incorporated in the apparatus, the used grit and abraded material are continuously removed after passing under both rollers.
+The regular abrading wheels are replaced by leather clad brass wheels (rollers).
+As the specimen holder rotates, a grit-feeding device feeds 240-mesh aluminum oxide grit onto the specimen before it passes under the leather clad brass wheels.
+Using the vacuum system incorporated in the apparatus, the used grit and abraded material are removed after passing under both wheels.

-1.3 This test method employs a rotary, rubbing action caused by the dual abrading wheels.
+1.3 This test method employs a rotary, rubbing action caused by loose abrasive grit and the two abrading wheels.
 One wheel rubs the specimen from the center outward and the other from the outside toward the center.
 The wheels traverse a complete circle and have an abrasive action on the rotating specimen at all angles.
-It is felt that this action approaches the twisting action between shoe and floor that occurs when a person turns.
-The use of loose grit serves the function of an abradant and also aids in the rolling action felt to be characteristic of normal walking.
+This action approaches the twisting action between shoe and floor that occurs when a person turns.
+The use of loose grit serves the function of an abradant and also aids in the rolling action characteristic of normal walking.